-In February I was interviewed by RadioAva (DIY sexworker radio, a project of x:talk).
+In February I was interviewed by RadioAva (DIY sexworker radio, a project of x:talk) about The Three-Headed Dog.
 When I arrived at the pub in mid-afternoon a fight was blowing up in the back room, glass splintering and chairs crashing to the floor.
 Soon the place was full of cops and two clutches of drunken young white men were being moved out the door while shouting out epithets: Knackers!
 Travellers!
 The perfect setting for an interview.

 In this interview I talk about creativity and pleasure, about my own likes and dislikes.
 The interviewer describes her feelings about the characters, surprising me by saying she found sexworker Marina ‘too perfect’.
 Here I confess to identifying not only with the detective narrator, Félix, but also with a villain of the story called Sarac.
 What are they supposed to do?
 I say, referring to men reared in tribal and national wars who now may turn to people-smuggling.
 I talk about cultural relativism as a way of understanding lives unlike our own.